 School and college staff should contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk.

-See also the Forced Marriage Unit's Statutory Guidance and Multi Agency Guidelines The Right to Choose Updated June 2022.
+We are aware of the Forced Marriage Unit's Statutory Guidance and Multi Agency Guidelines The Right to Choose Updated June 2022.